 The Taxation major provides in-depth understanding of taxation laws and practice in Australia and overseas.

-You’ll specialise in areas such as income tax, goods and services tax, fringe benefits tax, international tax, tax administration, tax implications of tax structures and state taxes.
+You’ll specialise in areas such as income tax, goods and services tax, fringe benefits tax, international tax, tax administration, tax implications of business structures and state taxes.

 To enhance your studies, you can join the Curtin Tax Clinic as a volunteer or through an internship unit.
-You’ll gain real-life experience dealing with a variety of client taxation matters and participate in outreach programs offered by clients, including site visits to prisons and remote communities.
+The clinic focuses on advocating for people's needs and helping them to navigate the taxation system.
+You’ll gain real-life experience dealing with a variety of client taxation matters and participate in outreach programs, including site visits to prisons and remote communities.

 This major can be studied as part of the Bachelor of Commerce or Bachelor of Innovation.

-It can also be studied as part of the Bachelor of Law, Bachelor of Commerce double degree
+It can also be studied as part of the Bachelor of Law, Bachelor of Commerce double degree, and as a double major with Accounting.

 See our handbook for more course information.